AP source: Jet evacuates Americans from China outbreak zone

 Ontario International Airport was designated about a decade ago by the U.S. government to receive repatriated Americans in case of an emergency overseas, Wert said.

-Airport personnel have trained for such an occasion but the repatriation from China would be the first time the airport is used for this purpose, he said.
+Airport personnel have trained for such an occasion.
+The repatriation from China would be the first time the airport is used for this purpose, he said.

-Passengers will be examined by CDC personnel upon reaching Alaska and no one with symptoms of illness will be allowed to travel onward, the county of San Bernardino said in a statement.

 Passengers will be screened again once they arrive in Ontario, California.
 The area where passengers will be taken is removed from passenger terminals and other public areas at the airport, the county said.